haoran1062/so101-autogen/README.md

 **Step 4: Train a Policy (with LeRobot)**

-With your dataset converted and possibly uploaded to the Hugging Face Hub, you can now train a policy.
-The following is an example command using LeRobot's official tools.
+After your dataset is converted (and optionally uploaded to the Hugging Face Hub, the default option to push the dataset to HF is off, if you need to bring the parameters), you can now train a policy.
+Here is an example command using the official LeRobot tools.

 ```bash
 # This command should be run in your LeRobot training environment